-This research school focuses on the mathematical study and analysis of geophysical fluid models.
-As in the case of the Navier-Stokes equations, many of these systems still lack, however, basic understanding concerning global existence and uniqueness of smooth solutions.
-In ocean and atmospheric dynamics, and also in the theory of boundary layers, one is hence investigating often reduced simplified models, whose derivations are based on formal asymptotic procedures, some of which are not systematic and calling for rigorous validation at the relevant temporal scales.
+:This research school focuses on the mathematical study and analysis of geophysical fluid models.
+As in the case of the Navier-Stokes equations, many of these models still lack, however, basic understanding concerning global existence and existence of smooth solutions.
+In ocean and atmospheric dynamics, and also in the theory of boundary layers, one is hence investigating often reduced simplified models, whose derivations are based on formal procedures, some of which are not systematic and calling for rigorous validation at the relevant temporal scales.

-• Rigorous justification of the hydrostatic approximation.
+* rigorous justification of the hydrostatic approximation